gjvoit/react-native-tutorials/notes.md

       - shadowOffset: { width: 0, height: 2 }
   - flex: 1
     - Expand to fill as much content as you can (within whatever container / parent component you're being rendered)
+  - Override styling on a particular custom component
+    - Pass in an array to the primitive type within our custom component (likely a View)
+      - Arguments to the right override existing arguments defined earlier in the array
+        - E.g. <View style={[styles.containerStyle, props.style]}>

 ### Functional components
   - Only rule is that they must return some amount of JSX